scade-platform/nimble-docs/README.md

-Nimble Docs for VuePress 2
+Nimble Docs for VuePress.
+May thanks to VuePress awesomeness. https://vuepress.vuejs.org/